-The YMCA Early Childhood operates Monday through Friday 7:00am-6:00pm and Afterschool Enrichment Program/Vacation/Snow Day Camp programs operate Monday through Friday from 7:00am-7:00pm for all participants.
-School age children will be transported from their schools at dismissal times, including early dismissal days, until up to 7:00pm.
+The YMCA Early Childhood and Vacation/Snow Day Camp programs operate Monday through Friday from 7:00am-6:00pm for all participants.
+School age children will be transported from their schools at dismissal times, including early dismissal days, until up to 6:00pm.
+Main Welcome Center Hours